DRAGON: LLM-Driven Decomposition and Reconstruction Agents for Large-Scale Combinatorial Optimization: Experiments

 \subsubsection{Feasibility check}

-Feasibility checking for solutions obtained by any method is straightforward.
 We implement a checker based on the inherent constraints of each COP type.
 If a solution is found to be infeasible, it is stored in the agent’s memory along with comments explaining the reason for infeasibility.
 This feedback helps the agent avoid repeating the same mistakes, thereby reducing search time and accelerating convergence to feasible solutions.
 In the results presented later, we denote an infeasible solution as ``\texttt{infe}'' and use ``\texttt{inf}'' to indicate cases where the solving time exceeds the given time limit $T_{\max}$.